 A2 :: Culture as ‘good work’

 One of the primary ways in which the arts contribute to sustainable prosperity is through the provision of meaningful work.
-Drawing on McIntyre’s work on practices (1981) – which understands various skilled, complex and collective activities as possessing their own ‘internal’ goods – and Hesmondhalgh and Baker’s (2011) work on culture as ‘good work,’ Project A.2 will examine the non-material benefits that artists draw from their work and how they balance this against material and other needs.
-We will also explore the various networks and organisational forms – such as co-ops, freelancing, portfolio working – which people adopt in order to negotiate the precarious nature of cultural work.
+Drawing on McIntyre’s work on practices (1981)—which understands various skilled, complex and collective activities as possessing their own ‘internal’ goods—and Hesmondhalgh and Baker’s (2011) work on culture as ‘good work,’ Project A.2 examines the non-material benefits that artists draw from their work and how they balance this against material and other needs.
+We also explore the various networks and organisational forms—such as co-ops, freelancing, portfolio working—which people adopt in order to negotiate the precarious nature of cultural work.
 The polarisation of the cultural workforce, and the increasing exclusion of working class, ethnic minority, female and disabled cultural workers is apparent in national statistics but we need to understand how these processes operate at the local level.
-In each of our case study areas, we will identify a group of young people (16-19 year olds) with aspirations to become professional cultural producers, and ’track’ their progress over four years, investigating how questions of work satisfaction, place and creative autonomy help shape their education, work experience (including internships) and decisions about paid work.
-In addition we will conduct a series of depth interviews with a variety of cultural workers at different stages in their working lives to investigate the trade-off that people make between income and more meaningful work, the constraints on these choices and the rewards they expect and achieve.
+In each of our case study areas, we have conducted focus groups with young people (16-19 year olds) with aspirations to become professional cultural producers to understand the opportunities for and barriers to working in the cultural industries.
+In addition we have conducted a series of depth interviews with a variety of cultural workers at different stages in their working lives to investigate the trade-off that people make between income and more meaningful work, the constraints on these choices and the rewards they expect and achieve.

 A3 :: Creativity in everyday life